-- When shipping individual weights, please pack each weight with tissue paper, NOT BUBBLE WRAP.
+- When shipping individual weights, please pack each weight with tissue paper.
 Plastic-based packing materials will leave residues on weights.

 - For weights that are shipped inside of a case, please wrap the case with tape or rubber bands to prevent the case from opening and spilling the tiny weights in the box during shipping.

 Non-Precision Mass Standards

 - Weights should be clean and in good repair.
 Except for weights that have been submitted to the laboratory in the past and have shown that they can maintain tolerance, all weights submitted must meet the requirements of NIST HB 105-1.